-In considering such awards for fiscal 2018, the compensation committee reviewed peer group data in line with the committee's general approach to target equity compensation between the 50th and 75th percentiles.
-The compensation committee also considered each individual's performance and level of contribution when determining the value of fiscal 2018 equity awards.
-The value of each equity award for fiscal 2018 was allocated 75% to RSUs and 25% to stock options.
+In considering such awards for fiscal 2020, the compensation committee reviewed peer group data in line with the committee's general approach to target equity compensation at or near the 50th percentile.
+The compensation committee also considered each individual's performance and level of contribution when determining the value of fiscal 2020 equity awards.
+The value of each equity award for fiscal 2020 was allocated 75% to RSUs and 25% to stock options.